anonymousresearcher2020/anonymousresearcher2020.github.io/docs/milestone.md

 - **Submission:** A scanned PDF file containing the formal specification in the format above.

 ---
-## C. Final Requirement Specification Assignment:
+## C. Final Requirement Specification Assignment to Produce "Final submission (F)":

 - In this assignment each group of students is asked to submit a formal requirement specification for both of their project ideas.
 - Documented usage of AI technology (namely, ChatGPT 3.5) is required.